BY SAM MOOLMAN

 Authenticity is as important as it ever was in journalism.
 Authenticity, and transparency.
-You might have a fantastic blog or website, be a religious tweeter, even win yourself some attention from the world online, but if your writing is not up to scratch then things are just not going to pan out.
+You might have a fantastic blog or website, be a daily tweeter, even win yourself some attention from the world online, but if your writing is not up to scratch, then things are just not going to pan out.

 The argument these days is that good quality work is just not good enough anymore.

 Working hard at being a journalist doesn’t just mean that you produce good content.
 It means working hard at your reputation and the particular brand that you have to offer.
 If you aren’t yet part of an organisation or publication, this is even more important to remember.
 Whether it be online, socially, or by word of mouth, if you want people listening to you and talking about you, you need to have an opinion.